-In speaking about reverence for ancestors, a few years ago I did my own genetic testing and DNA for a family tree research project.
+A few years ago, in speaking about reverence for ancestors, I did my own genetic testing and DNA for a family tree research project.

 It unearthed many recurring patterns between the intergenerational lives of people, clearly showing me how we learn from one another and continue cycles unless we become aware and choose to make necessary changes.

 A few months ago, I played foosball for the first time.